Living With a Chapter 13 Case, Part 1

 Filing bankruptcy no longer carries the stigma that it once did.
 Many people have filed bankruptcy over the last 40 years.

 Despite the sheer numbers, people usually do not want to broadcast that they filed a bankruptcy case.
 Everyone respects that concern, but it is a fact that bankruptcy cases are public records.
 On the other hand, unless you have a reason to look at them, most people will never learn about your case.

 There are exceptions, however.
 Many Chapter 13 trustees require that you make your payments through a payroll deduction.
 The trustee will send a form to your employer setting up that deduction.
 If you feel strongly that being on a wage deduction will make things difficult for you at work, you can file a motion asking the court to allow you to pay the trustee directly.
 Courts will not allow direct payment unless you can show that you would be in danger of losing your job, being demoted, losing a security clearance or suffering some other serious consequence.

 Besides your employer, others may learn of your case because of the notices every bankruptcy court must send to creditors.
 If your creditors include family or friends, they will get the notice and know of your case.
 Likewise, the court will send notice of your bankruptcy case to any co-signers on any of your loans or accounts.

-- While You're in Chapter 13, You Still Have to Pay Your Bills
+You Still Have to Pay Your Bills While in Chapter 13

 In addition to your Chapter 13 payments, you will still have to keep current on your house or car payments (if they are not included in the Chapter 13 payment plan), child support and alimony, property taxes, insurance and other expenses that you may have had difficulty paying in the past.
 If you got behind on your debt payments because you were out of work or had a decline in income, it may be very difficult for you to begin making those house, car or child support payments again.